 Having obtained the total throughput over all the AP-STA pairs in this manner, by the fact that each packet transmission is with equal probability from any of the AP-STA pairs, the UDP throughput for each AP-STA pair (for N pairs) is just $\frac{1}{N}$ of the total throughput.

-Open NetSim and click Examples > Experiments > WiFi-UDP-Download-Throughput > Part-1 > Without-RTS-CTS as shown below Figure 11-4.
+Open NetSim and click on Experiments >Internetworks> Wi-Fi> WiFi UDP Download Throughput then click on the tile in the middle panel to load the example as shown in below Figure 11-4.